albertwidi/gonsq/middleware/prometheus/README.md

-# Custom Prometheus Middleware For NSQ
+# Prometheus Middleware For Gonsq

-This is a custom prometheus middleware for NSQ to expose metrics data for NSQ
+This is a prometheus middleware for NSQ to expose metrics data for NSQ

 ## Usage